Pros and cons of an adjustable-rate mortgage (ARM)

 Adjustable-rate mortgages can be advantageous in certain situations.
 Here are a few examples:

-- You don’t plan to stay in the home for a long time.
-If you know you’re going to sell a home within five to 10 years, you can opt for an ARM, taking advantage of its lower rate and payments, then sell before the rate can adjust.
+You don’t plan to stay in the home for a long time.
+If you know you’re going to sell a home within five to 10 years, you can opt for an ARM, taking advantage of its lower rate and payments, then sell before the rate adjusts.

-- You plan to refinance.
-If you expect rates to drop before your ARM rate resets, taking out at ARM now, and then refinancing to a lower rate at the right time could save you a considerable sum of money.
+You plan to refinance.
+If you expect rates to drop before your ARM rate resets, taking out an ARM now, and then refinancing to a lower rate at the right time could save you a considerable sum of money.
+Keep in mind, though, that if you refinance during the intro rate period, your lender might charge a fee to do so.

-- You’re comfortable with the risk.
+You’re comfortable with the risk.
 If you’re set on buying a home now with a lower payment to start, you might simply be willing to accept the risk that your rate and payments could rise down the line, whether or not you plan to move.
-“A borrower might perceive that the monthly savings between the ARM and fixed rates is worth the risk of a future increase in rate,” says Pete Boomer, president and CEO of Arvest Bank’s mortgage division.
+“A borrower might perceive that the monthly savings between the ARM and fixed rates is worth the risk of a future increase in rate,” says Pete Boomer, head of mortgage at Regions Bank in Birmingham, Alabama.

-- You’re taking out a jumbo loan.
+You’re taking out a jumbo loan.
 Borrowers taking out bigger loans tend to take up ARMs.
-A recent CoreLogic analysis found that, as of April 2023, ARMs comprised 45 percent of the dollar volume of mortgage originations exceeding $1 million, a six percentage-point increase from April 2022.
+As of May 2024, ARMs comprised 40 percent of the dollar volume of mortgage originations exceeding $1 million, unchanged from May 2023, according to a recent analysis by CoreLogic.
 Such jumbo loans usually have higher interest rates, as more money is at risk; so, every little break helps.

 Why ARMs are popular right now

-ARMs tend to be more popular with younger, higher-income households with bigger mortgages, according to the Federal Reserve Bank of St. Louis.
-Nearly 19 percent of households in the top income decile have ARMs compared with just 6.5 percent in the bottom income decile.
-One explanation is that higher-income households are more able to absorb the risk of higher payments when interest rates increase, while lower-income households may be unable to afford their mortgage if rates go up.
-Younger borrowers (the median ARM-holder’s age is 32) also have the time and potential earning power to weather the ups and downs of interest-rate trends, in contrast to middle-aged borrowers beginning to think about retirement.
+Good option for some young families: ARMs tend to be more popular with younger, higher-income households with bigger mortgages, according to the Federal Reserve Bank of St. Louis.
+Higher-income households may be able to absorb the risk of higher payments when interest rates increase, and younger borrowers often have the time and potential earning power to weather the ups and downs of interest-rate trends compared to older borrowers.

 Other loan types to consider